vilari-mickopf/audiocast/README.md

 # Audiocast

-Rtp streaming audio over network using pulseaudio module-rtp.
+Streaming audio over network using pulseaudio module-rtp-send/module-rtp-recv.

+Set of small scripts for effortless loading/unloading modules from both sides simultaneously.
+Server will load/unload module-rtp-send and send start/stop commands ovet tcp port that was previosly opened by receiver.
+Receiver will continuously wait on the port for commands from the server which will load/unload module-rtp-recv.

 # Getting Started